itsfarbod/Dockerized_Jira_Confluence_Postgres_Crackable/README.md

 - change `proxyName` parameter and replace your domain name with `confluence.example.com` value.
 - Don't change `answers.txt` and `setenv.sh` files, They are modified to install and crack binary files.
 - Don't forget to move `atlassian-agent.jar` file to `./Confluence` directory.

+## Running everything

+Run `docker compose up -d` in main directory.

+## Nginx Reverse proxy with let's encrypt ssl certificate

+- Step 1:

+  Install certboot for obtaining ssl certificate.

+- Step 2:

+  Head to `./Nginx` folder and rename `jira.example.com` and `confluence.example.com` files with your subdomains.

+  Open these two files and set and replace your subdomains in `server_name` parameter under `server` section.

+  You should replace `jira.example.com` and `confluence.example.com` with your subdomains.

+- Step 3:

+  move these two files with the name of your subdomains to `/etc/nginx/sites-available/` directory

+- Step 4:

+  Run `sudo nginx -t` for check the config files.

+  If you get an error, reopen the server block file and check for any typos or missing characters.

+  If you don't, reload nginx with this command `sudo systemctl reload nginx`

+- Step 5:

+  Get certificates and config the subdomains by runnig `sudo certbot --nginx` commnd.

+  After running the above command, if nginx asked you to set a rule for redirecting http connection to https, it is recommended to accept that.

+  Reload the Nginx with `sudo systemctl reload nginx`

+Now, if your containers be up and running and you head to your subdomains for jira and confluence you will access to your services with https connection.